tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <p></p>
 <h5>What I learned</h5>
 <ul>
 <li>Cutting kerf width is the width of material that is removed by the laser beam during a cutting process.
-The delicate balance between translational speed and laser power defines the quality of the cut as well as the kerf width.</li>
+The delicate balance between translational speed and laser power defines the quality of the cut as well as the kerf width.
+We should not abuse neither power nor speed.</li>
 <li>As power increases, the energy in the laser increases, which will result in a deeper cut and a bigger kerf.
 High power could also make more smoke and charred edges.
 So, power is a necessity to reach a required cutting or engraving depth, but over-using it is quite destructive to our materials.</li>
 <li>As speed increases, the energy is exposed to a point in a shorter time, which will result in a shallower, unstable cut and a thinner kerf.
 Increasing speed will also quicken the cutting time.</li>
 </ul>